heterorefactor/heterorefactor/experiments/FP/Probabilistic Verification/README.md

 # Probablistic Verification
 This is the implementation of diffiential execution-based probabilistic verification to select the reduced bitwidth for floating point.

-## Prerequisites
-- To run the code, you must have a valid Xilinx Vivado HLS installed.
+## How to run the probablistic verification
-- If you do not have a Xilinx Vivado HLS environment but you are interested in how to reproduce the results manually, please go to the "Manual Verification" folder, and follow the instructions there.
+If you have a valid Xilinx Vivado HLS environment:
+1. open Terminal, go to the current directory and type the command: g++ main.cpp sampleGen.cpp verification.cpp
+2. type the command: ./a.out alpha epsilon error.
+For example: ./a.out 0.999 0.03 0.000001

 ## folder structure
-- Manual Verification
-- Subject Programs
+- hls_kernel: This contains the specific program that we will work on to determine the bitwidth based on differential execution.
+- subject programs: Two benchmarks for floating point.
--
+- README.md

-## How to run the probablistic verification
+## To run a new benchmark
-To reproduce the results of RGB2YUV:
-1. open Terminal and type the command: g++ main.cpp sampleGen.cpp verification.cpp
-2. type the command: ./a.out alpha epsilon error
+- Put your program files in the hls_kernel folder;
+- Put your run_hls_csim.tcl file in the current directory;
+- Provide the specific sampleGen function in sampleGen.cpp that satisfies the data format for your program;
+- Compile and run.